ElhanM/aws-vpn-lab/README.md

 - **Never share config files** - Each device should have its own
 - **Keep `vpn-configs/` directory private** - Treat like SSH keys
 - **Use `terraform destroy`** when not needed - Don't leave VPN running unnecessarily
-- **Monitor AWS billing** - Set up cost alerts in AWS Console
-- **Backup configs before destroying** - If you want to keep them for reference (though they won't work with new deployments)